 Is required for anyone hunting in an area open to modern firearm general deer or elk seasons.
 See page 10.

 Note: Grouse, bear, mountain goat, and bighorn sheep seasons may be open concurrent with archery seasons.

-Dogs may be used to assist with the recovery of wounded big game (see page 87).
+Dogs may be used to assist with the recovery of wounded big game except bear and cougar (see page 87).